Check out this perfect 2-week self drive Tasmania road trip itinerary to help you plan your epic adventure around Australia’s most beautiful state!

 From there, head back to quirky little Doo Town for some gorgeous coastal scenery and excellent food from the fish and chip van next to the blowhole.

 Close to Doo Town are some beautiful coastal viewpoints which a well worth exploring.

 After crossing back across the Eagles Neck, check out the dog line museum before heading on towards the tessellated pavements.
 Here there is a lovely walk along the coast giving some wonderful views of the Tasman peninsula.

-From here we headed up to the tiny coastal town of Triabunna, in preparation for our journey to Maria Island.
+From here, head up to the tiny coastal town of Triabunna, in preparation for your journey to Maria Island.

 - Where we stayed: Triabunna Holiday Park

 Catch the ferry from the Tiabunna Visitor Centre at 10:30.
 You should aim to get to the ferry terminal around 30 minutes before departure.

 Incidentally, you can also pick up you National Park Pass here and save yourself $10 AUD on the ferry ride.

 The journey only takes around 30 minutes.
 And if the weather is looking good, you can stake out space at the front to sunbathe.